West Indies fined for slow over-rate in ODI series opener

 Pollard accepted the proposed sanction, so there was no need for a formal hearing.

-On-field umpires Paul Wilson and Ruchira Palliyaguruge, third umpire Marais Erasmus and fourth official Lyndon Hannibal levelled the charges.
+On-field umpires Paul Wilson and Ruchira Palliyaguruge, third umpire Marais Erasmus and fourth official Lyndon Hannibal levelled the charge.

-The two sides will face each other again on Wednesday in the second ODI at the Mahinda Rajapaksha International Cricket Stadium in Hambantota.
-The third match is scheduled for Sunday, March 1 at the Pallekele Cricket Stadium in Pallekele.
+The two sides will face each other again tomorrow in the second ODI at Mahinda Rajapaksha International Cricket Stadium in Hambantota.
+The third match is scheduled for Sunday, March 1 at Pallekele Cricket Stadium in Pallekele.

 West Indies need to win the remaining matches in order to clinch their first-ever ODI series win on Sri Lankan soil.